defcello/PatchCorral/README.md

 Installation
 ============
 This project requires:
- - Python 2.7 (I hope to upgrade this project to Python 3.3 in the near future)
+ - Python 3.3 (will likely work on any Python 3 version)
- - "pyrtmidi" (http://trac.assembla.com/pkaudio/wiki/pyrtmidi) installed as a library for Python 2.7.
+ - "pyrtmidi" (http://trac.assembla.com/pkaudio/wiki/pyrtmidi) installed as a library for Python 3.3.
+Note that the current public version of pkaudio supports Python 2.
+I have adapted it to Python 3 and am attempting to contact the author to get his input on how this new code should be shared.

 Usage
 =====